AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 ```

 2. Go within the helm folder and add your base64 value for the dockercfg, this will help you with the registry authentications.

-add the base64 string in the .dockerconfigjson: base64
+Add the base64 string in the .dockerconfigjson: base64

-You can get the base64 value by running
+You can get the base64 value by running:
 ```bash
 cat ~/.docker/config.json | base64
 ```

-3. reate your secret in your previously defined namespace
+3. Create your secret in your previously defined namespace

 ```bash
 kubectl create -f secrets.yaml -namespace example